borntofrappe/game-development/Games/Bang Bang/README.md

 - `cannon` provides three pieces to build the cannons for both sides.

   Each piece is sized `42*92`, and the second/third sprites are meant to describe the body of the left/right cannon respectively.
 This piece is drawn behind the first sprite, and is meant to be rotated from the bottom center.
-Consider turning the shape from `(21,66)`
+Consider turning the shape from `(21,64)`

-- `background` and `title` match the size of the window
+- `background` matches the size of the window

 ## Resources